Chronic ear problems are common conditions in dogs and among the most mishandled by veterinarians.

 Let’s focus on the ears for now.

-This step is very important because these organisms greatly amplify the inflammation and swelling in the ear canal, and must be treated.
+This step is important because these organisms greatly amplify the inflammation and swelling in the ear canal; it is essential to treat them.

-I also want to note if there is a lot of white blood cells in the slide: if noted, this generally indicates that there is true infection present, which MAY necessitate the use of systemic antibiotics.
-If only bacteria is seen this would generally be categorized as bacterial overgrowth, rather than infection, which is usually treated only with topical medications.
+If I see only bacteria, this would generally be categorized as bacterial overgrowth, rather than infection.
+That is usually treated only with topical medications.
 If large numbers of yeast are noted, a topical antifungal treatment will be part of the treatment protocol.

-After the initial step(s) of otic cytology with or without a culture of the ear, the initial treatment protocol is chosen.
+After the initial step(s) of otic cytology with or without a culture of the ear, I decide on the initial treatment.

 More than meets the eye

-It is important to note that in addition to the underlying medical problem, the temperament of the patient and the ability of the owner to administer treatment must be considered when deciding the best approach.
+In addition to the underlying medical problem, the temperament of the patient and the ability of the owner to administer treatment is a consideration when deciding the best approach.
 However, for the sake of this discussion, let’s assume that the patient will allow therapy and the owner can administer treatment as directed.

-If the extent of the presenting signs is confined to the ears, the first thing that I consider is whether or not both ears are affected.
+If the extent of the presenting signs is confined to the ears, the first thing that I consider is whether both ears are affected.
+Because if both ears are affected—as is usually the case—the primary cause is not likely infectious.
+Developing infections in both ears at the same time is not common.

 The significance of symmetry